Pulisic sparks US over Mexico 2-0 in World Cup qualifying - WHIZ News

 Zack Steffen, in his second straight qualifier in goal, kept the game 0-0 when he dived to get his left hand on a shot by a streaking Hirving Lozano in the 18th.
 The Americans outshot Mexico 18-8 but couldn’t break through.

-Rain fell for much of a match that began in a 42-degree chill, the coldest for a U.S. qualifier since the Snow Classico of March 2013, a 1-0 win over Costa Rica played in 29-degree temperature at Commerce City, Colorado.
+Rain fell for much of a match that began in a 42-degree chill, the coldest for a U.S. qualifier since the Snow Classico over Costa Rica in Colorado in March 2013.

 Play, however, was hot.